 To start claiming unlinked brand URLs, companies need to build a system of social listening to help you find PR mentions.
 As mentioned previously, link reclamation will ensure that a company’s website and other owned media are not losing out on visibility due to broken links, moved pages, or faulty URL canonicalization.
 By going through this process, you can enjoy the added benefit of finding defective pages, and duplicate content issues.
 You can also identify problems with you internal linking and site navigation.

 To begin the process of finding unlinked brand mentions, you should start by examining your internal linking.
 The reason for this is that you are the one who has control over these links.
 Companies usually use tools like web crawlers to identify whether they have broken or dead internal links.
-After you have found your weak internal links, you need to start finding and fixing broken backlinks, which can be a bit more complicated because you do not have any control over them.
+After you have found your weak internal links, you need to start finding and fixing broken backlinks.
+Which can be a bit more complicated because you do not have any control over them.

-Once you have a list of their internal and broken backlinks, the link reclamation process should be as simple as fixing it yourself or sending the linking site an email with their updated URL.
-When you are doing email outreach for your broken backlinks, you need to reiterate why updating a broken link can improve the site’s user experience and SEO, creating a win-win situation for all involved.
+Once you have a list of their internal and broken backlinks.
+The link reclamation process should be as simple as fixing it yourself or sending the linking site an email with their updated URL.
+When you are doing email outreach for your broken backlinks.
+You need to reiterate why updating a broken link can improve the site’s user experience and SEO, creating a win-win situation for all involved.

 2) Build a strategy

 Before that, you need to know whether it is right to ask for an unlinked brand mention to be turned into a link.
 A link’s purpose is meant to take a user from point A to point B. For the link to make sense in the first place, it typically needs to add value of some sort.
-It is essential to understand that journalists and other individuals do not owe a company a link, so companies need to be sure that it will serve both parties.
-Usually, you can suggest that linking the original content back to your brand will boost credibility for the person who wrote the article and mentioned your brand.

 Some scenarios that could require a link can be: